addagger/elixir_max/README.md

   }
 }
 ```
-If respond body includes **"token"** key (when file type is `"video"` or `"audio"`), that token can will be used as a file payload further.
+If respond body includes **"token"** key (when file type is `"video"` or `"audio"`), that token will be used as a file payload further.
 Otherwise payload will be result of uploading itself.

 2. Anyway at the **second step** you have to upload file itself.
 Hackney-style interface for file uploads is a good solution, so as a file (or binary) source you use:
 * `{:file, "/path/to/file"}`